Apubhade/pharmacy_management/README.md

-# pharmacy_management
+# Pharmacy-Management-System
-The primary purpose of the pharmacy management system is to increase the accuracy and improve the safety and efficiency of the pharmacy store.
+This project how to create pharmacy management system using Tkinter in python with MYSQL